portsentry/portsentry/docs/portsentry.conf.md

 ## UDP_PORTS="\<ports\>"

 A comma separated list of UDP ports you want to monitor.
-You can specify inclusive port ranges with a dash, e.g, 10-20 to include port 10 to 20.
+You can specify inclusive port ranges with a dash, e.g., 10-20 to include port 10 to 20.

 ### Example